Crawley: Local government

-Following the designation as a New Town in 1947, the parish of Crawley was enlarged in 1953 to take in territory from the parishes of Slaugham and Worth.
-Three years later, on 1 April 1956, the parish of Crawley was made an urban district, making it independent from Horsham Rural District.
+Following the designation as a New Town in 1947, the parish of Crawley was enlarged in 1953 to take in territory to the east, from the parishes of Slaugham and Worth.
+Three years later, on 1 April 1956, the parish of Crawley was made an urban district, making it independent from Horsham Rural district.
 The Local Government Act 1972 led to the district being reformed as a borough in April 1974, gaining a mayor for the first time.
 The new borough in 1974 also saw its boundaries enlarged, gaining other areas which had been included in the designated area of the New Town as well as the area north of the town including Gatwick Airport, which had previously been in Surrey.

-The Urban District Council received its coat of arms from the College of Heralds in 1957.
+The Urban district council received its coat of arms from the College of Arms in 1957.
 After the change to borough status a modified coat of arms, based on the original, was awarded in 1976 and presented to the council on 24 March 1977.
-It features a central cross on a shield, representing the town's location at the meeting point of North-South and East-West roads.
+It features a central cross on a shield, representing the town's location at the meeting point of north–south and east–west roads.
 The shield bears nine martlets representing both the county of Sussex and the new town's original nine neighbourhoods.
 Supporters, of an eagle and a winged lion, relate to the significance of the airport to the locality.
 The motto featured is I Grow and I Rejoice—a translation of a phrase from the Epistulae of Seneca the Younger.
-Despite a petition to save it, the old Crawley Town Hall, which was built in the 1960s, was demolished in 2020 and a new Crawley Town Hall is due to be completed in late 2022.
+Despite a petition to save it, the old Crawley Town Hall, which was built in 1964, was demolished in 2020 and a new Crawley Town Hall was completed in 2023.

 Initially, the district (and then borough) council worked with the Commission for New Towns on many aspects of development; but in 1978 many of the commission's assets, such as housing and parks, were surrendered to the council.
 The authority's boundaries were extended in 1983 to accommodate the Bewbush and Broadfield neighbourhoods.

-The borough remains part of the local two-tier arrangements, with services shared with West Sussex County Council.
-The authority is divided into 13 wards, each of which is represented by two or three local councillors, forming a total council of 36 members.
-Most wards are coterminous with the borough's neighbourhoods, but three neighbourhoods are divided: Broadfield, Northgate, and Pound Hill into "Pound Hill North and Forge Wood" and "Pound Hill South and Worth".
-The council is elected in thirds.

-As of the 2021 local elections, the council is run by Labour in coalition with the sole independent councillor, with seats held as follows: